 “All they have to do is call and we can help them,” Simeone said.

-But she said many don’t understand how gambling is like any other destructive addiction — that a person who gambles compulsively needs help to stop, reboot his or her system and get into recovery.
-Others, she said, realize they have a problem but don’t understand that help is available at no charge.
+But she said many don’t understand that gambling is like any other destructive addiction — that a person who gambles compulsively needs help to stop, reboot his or her system and get into recovery.
+Others, she said, realize they have a problem but don’t realize that help is available at no charge.

 “My father was a compulsive gambler,” she said.
 “We moved to Las Vegas when I was 8, and it was all around me all the time.